lare96/asteria-3.0/README.md

 # Asteria-3.0
 Asteria is an open source Runescape emulator for the #317 protocol that has been in ongoing development since late 2013.
 It aims to be fast, reliable, scalable, and easy-to-use.
 It currently runs on Java 8.

+Please check out the successor to this project [Luna](https://github.com/lare96/luna), which aims to correct the many mistakes I made throughout the various releases of Asteria.

 # Development History
 [Asteria 1.0 (Jan 2014)](http://www.rune-server.org/runescape-development/rs2-server/downloads/530739-asteria-317-runesource.html)